Tea can last a while.

 Loose tea does not mind being a bit cold when stored, but the refrigerator may be too moist.
 And the freezer may give your tea freezer burn which is a big no-no.

-Apart from those problems, the freezer or fridge work fine.
+Sure. apart from the problems mentioned above, the freezer or fridge work fine.
 If you are able keep your tea in the freezer or refrigerator without letting it get moist or freezer burned, go for it!

 Loose Leaf Tea Storage Container Considerations